Server data from the Official MCP Registry

 Instead of asking an agent to reproduce old text exactly, hledit read annotates each line with a stable anchor:

-5#HY:func main() {
+5#K7Q:func main() {

-6#MX: fmt.Println("hello")
+6#M9A: fmt.Println("hello")

-Write commands reference anchors such as 6#MX.
+Write commands reference anchors such as 6#M9A.
 Before changing the file, hledit recomputes the hash at that line.
 If the file changed since it was read, the anchor is rejected and no write happens — the agent gets a stale error and a remap hint instead of silently corrupting the wrong line.

 See docs/demo/transcript.md for a deterministic MCP stdio transcript showing stale-write rejection over the actual hledit-mcp tool surface.